2.8. DL: Damage and Loss

 2.8.2.
 Pelicun Damage and Loss for Transportation Infrastructure

-The Hazus MH EQ IM methodology implements the damage and loss model defined in Hazus Earthquake Model Technical Manual.
-For bridges, Hazus MH EQ IM expects SA_0.3 and SA_1.0 as input for evaluating ground shaking-induced damage for bridges.
-If ground failure is enabled, permanent ground deformation (PGD_h and PGD_v) also need to be provided.
-For roadways, permanent ground deformation (PGD_h and PGD_v) need to be provided.
-For tunnels, peak ground acceleration (PGA) and permanent ground deformation (PGD_h and PGD_v) are required.
+Hazus MH EQ IM follows the damage and loss model from the Hazus Earthquake Model Technical Manual.
+For bridges, it requires SA_0.3 and SA_1.0 for ground shaking-induced damage assessment.
+Ground failure considerations require permanent ground deformation (PGD_h and PGD_v) inputs for bridges and roadways, while tunnels need peak ground acceleration (PGA) and permanent ground deformation (PGD_h and PGD_v).